NFL Europe: Season structure and development

-This chart demonstrates the league’s table for the 2007 season.
-From 1998 to 2007, each team played 10 games (a home and away game against every other team in the league), and the top two teams at the end of the season (highlighted in green) qualified for the championship game, the World Bowl.
-The Hamburg Sea Devils won the game 37–28, securing the league’s championship.
+This chart demonstrates the league's table for the 2007 season.
+From 1998 to 2007, each team played ten games (a home and away game against every other team in the league), and the top two teams at the end of the season (highlighted in green) qualified for the championship game, the World Bowl.
+The Hamburg Sea Devils won the game 37–28, securing the league's championship.

-From 1991–92, the 12-team WLAF was split into three divisions: North America East, North America West, and Europe with a ten-game regular season schedule.
-All three division champions, in addition to the team with the best record who didn't win a division, made the playoffs.
+From 1991 to 1992, the ten-team WLAF was split into three divisions: North America East, North America West, and Europe with a ten-game regular season schedule.
+All three division champions, in addition to the team with the best record who didn't win its division, made the playoffs.
 The winners of the two playoff games played for the league championship in the World Bowl.
 The ten game schedule was retained upon the league's return in 1995, but was modified with the new six-team format.
 Each team played every other team twice in a double round-robin regular season.
 Following the regular season, two teams would be selected for the World Bowl; the team that led the league's standings after week five would host the game, and the team with the best overall record at the end of the season would be their opponent.
 This format was criticized for making the second half of the league's season less competitive, and beginning with the 1998 season it was changed to have the two teams with the best overall records play in the World Bowl instead.